 Cassowaries often use their strong legs as weapons.
 They can kick forward and backward.
 They also use their heads to head butt and their large beaks to peck a person.
 Cassowaries can also jump over crouched people so they can attack them from the front and the back.

 While wolverines usually weigh less than 40 pounds, you will not want to get into a fight with one.
-First, they are likely to throw a hissy fit, complete with their huge claws coming out at you.
-They will make you think they are much bigger as they stand on their back legs.
+When wolverines are challenged they are likely to first throw a temper tantrum, hissing and showcasing the murderous capabilities of their talons through false swipes.
+They will also attempt to create the illusion that they are of much larger size by standing on their hind legs.

-If that does not work, expect the wolverine, which is one of the scariest animals in the world, to start attacking you with its claws.
-They are quite capable of using them to tear the skin off your body.
-Then, they will eat you with their sharp teeth.
+If that does not work, expect the wolverine, which is one of the scariest animals in the world, to commence its attack with its claws.
+They make easy work of tearing skin from the wolverine’s prey.
+Then, they use their sharp teeth as powerful tools for further dismemberment.
 While they tend to leave humans alone, they have killed deer, bears, and other mammals much larger than themselves without showing any signs of fear.

 Found primarily in the Indian Ocean, Belcher’s sea snake is the most dangerous in the world.
-This snake that seldom grows to be over 3.3-feet long has a slender body, a yellow base, and green crossbands.
+This snake seldom grows to be over 3.3 feet long and has a slender body, a yellow base, and green crossbands.

 Scientists feel that this snake that can stay underwater for up to 8 hours could kill up to 1,800 people with a single bite if it had a way to spread its venom.
 If you get bitten by one, you have about 30 minutes to receive antivenom, or you will die.
 The likelihood of getting bitten, however, is low because this snake is usually timid.